 An investigation will be conducted.
 Don’t be surprised if the rideshare company tries to reduce the severity of events.
 It’s important to know who is at fault so a claim can be filed to the responsible party’s insurance.
 But this is where the case can get difficult.
 Most Uber/Lyft drivers are considered independent contractors, while they carry auto insurance, this is considered personal insurance.
 But if they’re working in an official capacity, their personal insurance will point to Uber/Lyft and say they are responsible to cover their contractor.

 This is where you need to hire an experienced personal injury attorney.
 We understand how complicated these accidents can be and the tactics insurance companies may use to settle for as cheaply as possible.
 Don’t be tricked, you can be entitled to damages that can cover medical bills, time off work associated with the accident, pain and suffering, and more.
-The best chance you have is to speak to an attorney quickly so you can get your claim started.
+The best chance you have is to speak to a St. George car accident attorney quickly so you can get your claim started.
 At McMullin Injury Law we’ll guide you through the process and get you the compensation and justice you deserve.